 Specialists are being consulted about a Highland school after testing revealed high levels of a carcinogenic radioactive gas.

-Highland Council today said the levels of radon gas, which can cause lung cancer, recorded at Ardnamurchan High School and hostel in Lochaber were higher than the target for a workplace environment.
+Highland Council say the levels of radon, which can cause lung cancer, recorded at Ardnamurchan High School and hostel in Lochaber are higher than the target for a workplace environment.

 And the local authority is now consulting specialist radon contractors to find out whether work needs to be carried out to reduce the readings.